MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 This finds any nodes that were defined as having a role of `DNSServer` in the [configuration data](configData.md), which is created by the `DevEnv.ps1` script.

+You can read more about the `Where` method in [about_arrays](/powershell/reference/3.0/Microsoft.PowerShell.Core/About/about_Arrays.md)

 Using configuration data to define nodes is important when doing CI because node information will likely change between environments, and using configuration data allows you to easily make changes to node information without changing the configuration code.